 HeatingSave reduces heating costs in Wolverhampton

 Mr Bradley lives in a period house set in its own grounds in Penn near Wolverhampton.
 As with many old houses, keeping the heating bill low is difficult.
 This is partly due to the size of the property and partly because of the materials used to construct the house.
 Mr Bradley had already taken practical measures to make the house, an old forge, energy efficient and was looking at a better way to manage the oil fired central heating system.
-After searching the internet he came across HeatingSave and organised for a HeatingSave House & Home system to be installed in August 2009.
+After searching the internet he came across HeatingSave and organised for a HeatingSave Building Energy Management System to be installed in the same year.

 “HeatingSave is saving me hundreds of pounds a year” explained Mr Bradley to the HeatingSave reporter.
 Mr Bradley’s HeatingSave installation uses occupancy sensors to detect when people are at home.
 These automatically lower the room temperature when the house is empty and then automatically raise the room temperature when people arrive back.
 The system is also linked to a laptop PC so that Mr Bradley can view the heating graphs to make sure the system is programmed the way he wants it.